March, the first month of the spring in

 UV index

-In March, the average daily maximum UV index is 11.
-A UV Index of 11, and more, symbolizes an extreme health hazard from unsafe exposure to UV radiation for the ordinary person.
+In Cozumel, the average daily maximum UV index in March is 11.
+A UV Index value of 11, and more, symbolizes an extreme threat to health from unprotected exposure to Sun's UV rays for the average person.

-Note: The average daily UV index of 11 in March transform into the following instructions:
+Note: A daily high UV index of 11 in March leads to these guidelines: